SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 |:-----|:-----|:-----|
 |Emitter intensity |I = 300000|photons/sec/emitter|
 |Analog digital unit |ADU = 1|photons/unit|

-Emitters in each frame are randomly and uniformly distributed in FOV.

 ### Data frame
 |Parameter |Variable and value| Unit|